New Georgian University: Archive of Caucasian Philosophy and Theology

 The Archive of Caucasian Philosophy and Theology coordinates the academic research process at the university.
 Director of the Archive is professor Tengiz Iremadze.
 Archive aims to provide the thorough study of the rich theoretical heritage of Caucasus region; it promotes and popularizes Georgian philosophical and theological traditions in contemporary global world, develops new academic and research tools in Christian philosophy and theology, supports young researchers in philosophy and theology.
-Since 2015 the Archive has published more than 60 books.
-The main research areas of the Archive are: Christian philosophy, Christian theology, history of Georgian philosophy, intercultural philosophy, political theology, philosophical anthropology, neurophilosophy and bioethics.
+Since 2015 the Archive has published more than 80 books.
+The main research areas of the Archive are: Christian philosophy, Christian theology, history of Georgian philosophy, intercultural philosophy, political theology, philosophical anthropology and neurophilosophy.

 Library

 The library houses collections of theological and philosophical literature in Georgian and foreign languages (canonical texts, classical and contemporary texts of the history of philosophy, works of the Church Fathers, medieval Georgian and foreign authors, and contemporary Orthodox theologians).
 Under the direction of the Archive of Caucasian Philosophy and Theology the library is periodically enriched with private book collections of philosophers and theologians from the Caucasus region.
-The digital section of the library contains up to 70 000 digital books.